XLOOKUP with boolean OR logic

 {0;0;1;0;1;0;0;0;0;1}

 Notice the 1s in this array correspond to rows where the color is either "red" or "pink".
+We can now rewrite the formula like this:

 =XLOOKUP(1,{0;0;1;0;1;0;0;0;0;1},data)

 The first 1 in the lookup array corresponds to row three of the data, where the color is "red".
-Since XLOOKUP will by default return the first match, and since the entire table "data" is supplied as the return array, XLOOKUP returns the third row as a final result.
+Since XLOOKUP will by default return the first match, and since the entire table data is supplied as the return array, XLOOKUP returns the third row as a final result.